GPA Arrives in Korea

 On February 9, the seventh day of the pilgrimage, GPA met with Special Task Force (STF) Europe to share about their respective programs.
 The last time such a meeting occurred was 13 years ago.
 “It was a really powerful experience to see each other,” said one GPA participant.
 “Even though we are in different programs and from different continents, we have very similar desires and goals and we connect as brothers and sisters.”

-Stay tuned to read about the rest of GPA’s pilgrimage in Korea.
+Read about the rest of GPA’s pilgrimage in Korea here.